myrataltyyev/EmployeeApplication/README.md

 # TestApplicationJava

-> I still need to look at the scenario where the duplicate data is submitted.

 ## Employee Application

 I called it Employee Application, couldn't find a better name.
 It is a desktop app.
 The java file with this name is the main file where everything starts.
 Class names correspond to the names of their parent clasess from (e.g. EmployeeMainBorderPane -> inherits BorderPane class).